top of page

 Numerous fields of study, including psychology, education, and security studies, have looked at the issue of targeted and mission-oriented violence and have come to the same conclusion about the solution – diverse, multidisciplinary, collaborative teams that can identify concerning behaviors early and implement strategies to reduce the triggers for escalation and increase protective, supportive, and mitigating elements around the individual at risk.

-DPrep Safety has developed 35 standards for these teams.
+This course is centered around DPrep Safety's research-based 35 standards for these teams.
 The central building blocks for a BIT/CARE team are directly connected to these standards, which are divided into four categories, 1) team definition (the team’s purpose and scope of activities), 2) team operations (how the team is organized to meet team goals), 3) case processing (how the team manages a case through the initial report), 4) Continuous improvement (supporting the on-going functioning of the team and ensures the membership is supervised and trained and that processes are reviewed and maintained).
-The standards form a starting place that allows teams to better understand the logistics required to build and operate a BIT/CARE team based on best-practice research standards.
+The standards provide a starting point that helps teams better understand the logistics required to build and operate a BIT/CARE team in line with best practices.
 Whether your team is well-trained or just starting out, this review of BIT/CARE core concepts provides the framework for an effective team.

 DETAILS